RichDom2185/unplugin-typed-css-modules/README.md

 ## Options

-For now, the plugin accepts two options:
+The plugin accepts the following options:

 ### `css: boolean`